Restoration Pilot Project

 Numerous studies suggest that resuming dredging could improve the water flow on the Red River and reduce the water moving into the marsh via the Netley Cut.
 In addition to this, the dredged material can be used to create sediment islands within the marsh.
 This form of sediment management would create a suitable habitat for the growth of vegetation and could help restore the Netley-Libau Marsh.

-A group of organizations took these concerns and are now working on a pilot project the feasibility of this concept and to explore the benefits that marsh restoration could have on hydrology, sediment, fisheries, and wildlife.
-The pilot project plans to dredge on specific areas of the Red River and use the material could to construct sediment “shelves” within Hardman Lake.
+A group of organizations took these concerns and are now working on a pilot project to explore the feasibility of this concept and the benefits that marsh restoration could have on hydrology, sediment, fisheries, and wildlife.
+The pilot project plans to dredge on specific areas of the Red River and use the material to construct sediment “shelves” within the Marsh.

 These organizations formed a steering committee to oversee and provide governance to the project.
 The committee is currently proposing to use the Amphibex ice-breaking machines currently operated by the North Red Community Water Maintenance Inc. to perform precision dredging where required.
 These machines are originally designed as suction dredgers and can move dredged materials up to several kilometers (with addition of booster pumps).
 These sediment shelves created with the dredged material will provide the locations with lower water levels that plants require for growing.